 Training and Placement Search Engine is meant only for IIT Kharagpur students.
 If you are browsing inside IIT Kharagpur, and you have been redirected to this page, please write to firstname.lastname@example.org to whitelist your Public IP, or try another proxy to change your Public IP.

 I was browsing FT.com today, and was pretty annoyed with the subscription blockUIs that appeared in all the articles.
 After some tweaks, I was able to access FT.com content for free.
-Though I discovered multiple ways to fetch FT.com, this hack is the most elegant and robust -
+Though I discovered multiple ways to fetch FT.com, this approach is the most elegant and robust -

 - Install User Agent Switcher (for firefox).